vrom911/vrom911.github.io/blog/2020-07-17-github-actions-releases.md

 1. To create a draft release with the given name that is linked to the tag that triggered the event.
-2. To build the requested binaries, strip them (and maybe do more) and then upload to the created already draft release
+2. To build the requested binaries, strip them (and maybe do more) and then upload to the created already draft release.

 With that in mind see the overall picture of the process schematically illustrated at the following image: